 I might be preaching to the choir here, but have you even read a blog post of your hometown?
 One thing bloggers do is share their highlights.
 All tourists not just bloggers see a new city with rose-tinted glasses and share the most beautiful parts of your city; different opportunities, best places for food and the endless endeavour to find some hidden gems before anyone else.
 Remember a travel bloggers job is to persuade you to visit somewhere – they are making you want to visit that chosen destination.
 They are the perfect place to start for some inspiration to your hometown.

+Thank you for reading my Ultimate Staycation Ideas post!
 Have you done a staycation???
 What are your tips, or do you have any more to add to the list??
 Comment and let me know!

 Happy Exploring xox